Tyendinaga Mohawk Territory: 18th century

-After repeated requests, including a petition to King George III by Sir John Johnson in 1785, the Mohawk who had settled at the Bay of Quinte were granted a 12 by 13-mile tract of land on the bay by Lieutenant Governor of Upper Canada John Graves Simcoe on 1 April 1793.
+After repeated requests, including a petition to King George III by Sir John Johnson in 1785, the Mohawk who had settled at the Bay of Quinte were granted a 12 by 13-mile tract of land on the bay by Lieutenant Governor of Upper Canada John Graves Simcoe on April 1, 1793.
 This is affirmed in the Simcoe Deed, the Crown Grant to the Mohawks of the Bay of Quinte, and Treaty 3 1/2.

 Near the end of the eighteenth century, factionalism broke out on the Territory, with Isaac Hill challenging Deserontyon's leadership.
 Hill's followers killed two of Deserontyon's relatives in confrontations.
-The community settled the issue in a council that took place from 2 to 10 September 1800, called by Deputy Superintendent of Indian Affairs William Claus.
+The community settled the issue in a council that took place from September 2 to 10, 1800, called by Deputy Superintendent of Indian Affairs William Claus.
 Hill agreed to recuse himself from the affairs of the Territory.